abrookins/django-prefect-example/README.md

 ## Setup

 Django applications do not normally have to be installed into a Python environment.
-However, the Prefect agent needs access to your workflow code on the Python path.
+However, the Prefect flow in this example needs access to your Django code on the Python path.
 The most straightforward way to ensure that this is the case is to install the Django application.

 NOTE: This README assumes that you have created a Python environment for this example, using virtualenv, Conda, or another tool of your choice, and